-I just finished my first paper for the Executive MBA program that I start in a few days.
+I just finished my first paper for the Executive MBA program that starts in a few days.
 The assignment was to write a 500- to 700-word essay on an experience with an effective or ineffective team.
 If you’re a long-time reader of Leading Space, you’ll realize that I have lots of material on that topic already.
 The challenge was sifting through those previous writings to craft an essay in the required word range.
 At the start, I figured “no problem” since a typical blog post is of that size.
 However, I found that unlike the typical blog post that I roll off my head in mere moments, I was writing, re-writing, editing, and revising for far longer than I thought it would take – well over a week.
 Finally, I finished and submitted the paper today.

 Thank you, Mr. Lincoln, for the warning.

 Anyway, here it is.
 (In the copy below, I’ve added links to source material posts.)